X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Discussion

 \subsection{Scaling relations}

-The slope of $2.0\pm0.5$ of the $L_X-T$ relation derived for the present optically-selected clusters (section~\ref{subsec:lt}) is consistent with the slope of 2.0 predicted from the self-similar model, whereas a steeper slope of $\sim 3$ has been reported by many X-ray observations in the past \citep[for review, see][]{Giodini13}.
+We obtained the slope of $2.2 \pm0.6 (\pm 0.2)$ of the $L_X-T$ relation for the present optical clusters.
+Note that the second error in the parenthesis indicates the systematic uncertainty due to the sample selection (section~\ref{subsec:lt}).
+This is consistent with the slope of 2.0 predicted from the self-similar model, whereas a steeper slope of $\sim 3$ has been reported by many X-ray observations in the past \citep[for review, see][]{Giodini13}.
 Even so, the data points lie within the observed large scatter of X-ray clusters on the $L_X-T$ plane \citep{Takey11}.

+The gas density in the core region is known to have a significant scatter, and the self-similar relation is not satisfied particularly in clusters with a compact, cooling core \citep[e.g.,][]{Ota06}.
+In the present sample, the fraction of relaxed cluster is $\sim30$\% (section~\ref{subsec:centroidoffset}) and our preliminary analysis of the X-ray brightness profile shows that there are only a few objects that have a very small core radius ($r_c<100$~kpc), suggesting that the impact of cool core on the $ L_{X}-T$ relation is likely to be small.

 The fitted slope agrees with that of the Red-sequence Cluster Survey at high redshifts [the slope parameter is $2.1\pm0.3$; \cite{Hicks08}] and that of the total RCS sample; namely, 18 clusters at $0.16<z<1.0$ [$2.7\pm0.5$; \cite{Hicks13}] within the errors.
 In comparison with X-ray selected samples that contain a large number of clusters ($>100$) at a wide redshift range [$2.53\pm0.15$; \cite{Reichert11}, $2.80\pm0.12$; \cite{Takey11}, $2.72\pm0.18$; \cite{Maughan12}], the present sample shows a marginally shallower slope.
 To further confirm the result, however, we need to increase the number of clusters and improve the accuracy with which the $L_X-T$ relation is measured.